phorton1/base-apps-gitMUI/docs/config.md

 ## SUBMODULE rel_path

-This verb defines a submodule within a repo, and telss us where to find it.
+This verb defines a submodule within a repo, and tells gitUI where to find it.

-In our vision of subModules, there is one repo someplace on our machine that represents the
-'master' repository for the submodule.
-Typically this will be a .gitignored subfolder of some other repo.
+In our vision of subModules, although not absolutely necessary, there *may* be one or more repos someplace on the machine that ARE NOT, per-se, submodules of any repo, but which (likely) represent the 'master' repository for the submodule.
+Typically this would be a .gitignored subfolder of some other repo.

 The ID of the submodule is gotten from GIT.
-The presence of the SUBMODULE
-verb defines several key facts for gitUI to use:
+The presence of the SUBMODULE verb defines several key facts for gitUI to use:

 - it defines a **separate repo** that exists on the machine, which is independently monitored for changes, and which